Policies and Publication Ethics

 Anyone may submit an original article to be considered for publication in 'Atiqot provided he or she owns the copyright to the work being submitted or is authorized by the copyright owner or owners to submit the article.
 Authors are the initial owners of the copyrights to their works.

 Authors submitting to ‘Atiqot must be be affiliated with research institutions, both academic and professional.
-Submissions are considered regardless of geographic location of the author, as long as the paper fits ‘Atiqot's Aims and Scope.
-The journal accepts submissions from researchers from within the Israel Antiquities Authority (IAA) and external institutions, with the aim of publishing at least 50% of the research from scholars outside of the organization.
+Submissions are considered regardless of the author's geographic location, provided that the paper meets ‘Atiqot's Aims and Scope.
+The journal accepts submissions from researchers from within the Israel Antiquities Authority (IAA) and other academic and research institutions in Israel and abroad, with the aim of publishing at least 50% of the research from scholars outside of the organization.
 Independent researchers may also submit to the journal given that they are renowned in the field of research.
-The journal further stipulates that an individual author may be included in no more than two synthesis articles per volume.

 General Submission Rules